SahansilvaDev/Xai-Language-models-using-xai-api/README.md

 # Xai-Language-models-using-xai-api
-Get Started With xAI: How To Make Your First API Call
+Get Started With xAI: How To Make Your First API Call ( you will get Free credits - $25.00 total )

  01 create Account (accounts.x.ai)